Economy of the Socialist Federal Republic of Yugoslavia: Ante Marković and his government

-Early 1990s

-In 1990 Marković introduced a privatization program, with newly passed federal laws on privatization allowing company management boards to initiate privatization, mainly through internal share-holding schemes, initially not tradable in the stock exchange.
+In 1990, Marković introduced a privatization program, with newly passed federal laws on privatization allowing company management boards to initiate privatization, mainly through internal share-holding schemes, initially not tradable in the stock exchange.
 This meant that the law put an emphasis on "insider" privatization to company workers and managers, to whom the shares could be offered at a discount.
 Yugoslav authorities used the term "property transformation" when referring to the process of transforming public ownership into private hands.
 By April 1990, the monthly inflation rate dropped to zero, exports and imports increased, while foreign currency reserves increased by US$3 billion.
 However, industrial production fell by 8.7% and high taxes made it difficult for many enterprises to pay even the frozen wages.

 In July 1990, Marković formed his own Union of Reform Forces political party.
 By the 2nd half of 1990 inflation restarted.
 In September and October, the monthly inflation rate reached 8%.
 Inflation once more climbed to unmanageable levels reaching an annual level of 120%.
 Marković's reforms and austerity programs met resistance from the federal authorities of the individual republics.
 His program of 1989 to curb inflation was rejected by Serbia and Vojvodina.
 SR Serbia introduced customs duties on imports from Croatia and Slovenia and took $1.5 billion from the central bank to fund wage rises, pensions, bonuses to government employees and subsidize enterprises that faced losses.
 The federal government raised the exchange rate for the German Mark first to 9 and then to 13 dinars.
-In 1990 the annual rate of GDP growth had declined to -11.6%.
+In 1990 the annual rate of GDP growth had declined to −11.6%.

-Although the Yugoslavian economy did include elements of workplace democracy and gave workers more democratic control over the economic management of enterprises, it also caused high regional inequality.
-Slovenia’s GDP Per Capita was 12383$ and Kosovo’s GDP Per Capita only 1592$ by 1989.
-The Gini index of SFRY ranged between 0.32 to 0.35, mainly due to the high regional inequality.
-Unemployment rates were also disproportionately high in poorer Yugoslavian republics.
-Such a sizeable regional disparity gave rise to separatism and eventually led to increased intra-state tensions in the Yugoslavian republics.
-However, the economic transition of Slovenia was rather successful, and it retained many institutional elements of the Former Yugoslavian economy, such as self-management and partial worker-controlled enterprises.
-The Slovenian Model can be seen as a reconciliation of Western European social democracy and the market socialism of the Yugoslavian economy.
-The large-scale privatization of state assets, banks, and shock therapy in other former Yugoslavian republics, such as Serbia, are, in contrast, unsuccessful.
+Although the Yugoslav economy did include elements of workplace democracy and gave workers more democratic control over the economic management of enterprises, it also caused high regional inequality.
+Slovenia's GDP Per Capita was $12383 and Kosovo's GDP per capita only $1,592 by 1989.
+The Gini index of SFRY ranged between 0.32 and 0.35, mainly due to the high regional inequality.
+Unemployment rates were also disproportionately high in poorer Yugoslav republics.
+Such a sizeable regional disparity gave rise to separatism and eventually led to increased intrastate tensions in the Yugoslav republics.
+However, the economic transition of Slovenia was rather successful, and it retained many institutional elements of the Former Yugoslav economy, such as self-management and partial worker-controlled enterprises.
+The Slovenian Model can be seen as a reconciliation of Western European social democracy and the market socialism of the Yugoslav economy.
+The large-scale privatization of state assets, banks, and shock therapy in other former Yugoslav republics, such as Serbia, are, in contrast, unsuccessful.
 The economies of these states stagnate with a generally high level of corruption compared to the more successful Slovenian model.

 Yugoslav economy in numbers – 1990

-(SOURCE: 1990 CIA WORLD FACTBOOK)
+The following stats are based on the CIA World Factbook published in 1990: